jvrapp/Resume/index.md

 ### Research Intern
 **_Novak Innovation_** | Nov 2020 ‑ Feb 2021 | Remote

-- Fast learning
+Consulting firm specialized in innovation
+* Conducted _future foresight research_ for companies in several industries.

 &nbsp;

 ## Data Science Projects:

-### Hate Speech Recognition on Tweeter:
+### **Hate Speech Recognition on Tweeter:**
-Pet Project to work with unstructured data
+Applied BERT transformer to _process unstructured data_, and implemented multiple machine learning methods to increase accuracy in detecting hate speech in tweets, **achieving a 0.68 F1-score.**

-### Delfos - Fashion Demand Forecasting:
+### **Delfos - Fashion Demand Forecasting:**
 Worked with a mexican fashion company  to devlop a pilot for a demand forecasting model, _aiming to **reduce waste** and the logistics efforts_.
 * Worked with **+200M transaction registers** (using Dask)
 * Obtained average **RMSE of 1.5** colthing pieces a week for cluster.
 * Deployed the pilot **using Gradio app** to test with users

-### Individual Tree Detection with LiDAR:
+### **Individual Tree Detection with LiDAR:**

-Pet Project
+Processed LiDAR data for Amazonian rainforest to identify tree locations and count, using Python to implement Popescu Local Filtering with Variable Window Size algorithm.

 &nbsp;